 40.11.5.4 Upon request, the ISO, Connecting Transmission Owner, Affected Transmission Owner, or Affected System Operator shall provide each Cluster Study Project supporting documentation, workpapers, and databases or data developed in the preparation of the Phase 2 Study, subject to non-disclosure arrangements consistent with Section 40.24.1.

-40.11.6 Status of Cluster Study Projects
+40.11.6 Status of Class Year Projects, Small Generating Facility and Cluster Study Projects

-40.11.6.1 At the completion of the first calendar quarter following the Phase 2 Study Start Date, and at the conclusion of each subsequent calendar quarter, Interconnection Customer shall submit to the ISO an updated proposed Initial Backfeed Date, an updated proposed Synchronization Date, and an updated proposed Commercial Operation Date.

-40.11.6.2 At the completion of the first month following the Phase 2 Study Start Date, and at the conclusion of every other month, for each Cluster Study Project not yet in-service, the Cluster Study Project, that Cluster Study Project’s Connecting Transmission Owner and each Affected Transmission Owner(s) shall report on the progress of their respective activities to the ISO and to each other.
-Such reports shall be in a format consistent with, and include the content required by, applicable ISO Procedures.
+40.11.6.1 At the completion of the first calendar quarter following the ISO’s tender of a Standard Interconnection Agreement, and at the conclusion of each subsequent calendar quarter, a Class Year Project, Cluster Study Project, or Small Generating Facility evaluated under Attachment Z, and their respective Connecting Transmission Owner and any Affected Transmission Owner(s), shall report on the progress of the milestones in the Project’s Interconnection Agreement in a format consistent with, and include the content required by, applicable ISO Procedures.

 40.11.7 Stakeholder Review of the Cluster Study Report